Who I am

 welcoming the hope that always emerges;

-and I sit silently in prayerful contemplation;
+when I sit silently in prayerful contemplation, and

 when I intimately, vulnerably, and lovingly share with others.